zw3rk/mobile-core-log/LOG.md

 ```
 The UI will be written using the native UI toolkit, and link the haskell library into the application.
 Building the UI in haskell by bridging it somehow is out of scope.
 We could probably also build a cli (brick?) app based on the core component, or a native application using the same approach.

 8:14 I don’t have a specific application in mind so far, I’m mostly interested in the technical challenges along the way.
-Thus my current plan for mile stones is as follows:
+Thus my current plan for milestones is as follows:
 ```
 1. Build and link a simple haskell library that returns "Hello from Haskell" as a string, and display that string in the UI.
 2. Extend this with some interactive functionality (e.g. let's compute fib, or something based on an input field and button)